Signed in as:

-Brought to you by Private Markets Group Ltd & Oxford Future of Real Estate Initiative
+*All speaker applications are subject to final approval by both PMG & Oxford Future of Real Estate Initiative*

-Professor Martin Schmalz is Professor of Finance, Economics, and Real Estate at the University of Oxford’s Saïd Business School.
+Martin Schmalz is Professor of Finance, Economics, and Real Estate at the University of Oxford’s Saïd Business School.
 He previously served as Chief Economist and Director of the Office of Economic and Risk Analysis at the Public Company Accounting Oversight Board (PCAOB), the U.S. audit regulator.
 In that role, he led the economic analysis of audit rules protecting over $70 trillion of investor capital.

 Martin brings over 15 years of experience leading international teams of economists, data scientists, and engineers across jurisdictions and institutions.
 His work spans corporate governance, finance, asset management, competition policy, and AI applications in business and regulation.
 He has advised regulators and enforcement agencies around the world, including the U.S. Department of Justice, the European Commission, the OECD, and numerous central banks and parliaments.